ezequieljuliano/Aspect4Delphi/README.md

 * Implement a pointcut attribute.
 * Implement a class that represents your aspect.
 * Register your pointcut attribute and its aspect class in context.
+* Set your classes methods to virtual.
+* Write down your methods with the respective aspect.

 ### Sample
 To illustrate usage let's look at a solution for managing logs of an application.